Quick Stats

 - Fundraising event tickets or event expenses (galas, golf tournaments) through donor-advised funds

-- Organizations outside their defined geographic service area
+- Organisations outside their defined geographic service area

-- Organizations that received a two-year grant in 2024 are not eligible to apply in 2025
+- Organisations that received a multi-year grant in the most recent cycle are not eligible to apply in the following cycle

 Governance and Leadership